Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

 Theorems \ref{thm:timeRegBounds}-\ref{thm:smoothTraject} all relate to the phenomenon that the material derivative in general has better regularity than the stationary time derivative.
-One basic example which lies at the heart of this phenomenon is the following bound on the material derivative of a Littlewood-Paley projection of the solution \begin{lem} There is a universal constant $C$ such that if $(v, p)$ solve the Euler equations with $v \in C_t C_x^\a$ then each Littlewood-Paley projection $P_k v$ satisfies
+One basic example that lies at the heart of this phenomenon is the following bound on the material derivative of a Littlewood-Paley projection of the solution \begin{lem} There is a universal constant $C$ such that if $(v, p)$ solve the Euler equations and are of class $v \in L_t^\infty C_x^\a$ then each Littlewood-Paley projection $P_k v$ satisfies

 where the homogeneous H\"{o}lder seminorm of a vector field on $\T^n$ is defined by

 \end{lem} The constant $C$ does not depend on the torus and the bound holds on $\R^n$ as well.
 Actually, the bound we establish directly below is